DoSOCSv2/DoSOCSv2/README.md

 of all open-source software used in an organization.

-[SPDX](http://www.spdx.org) is a standard format for communicating information about the licenses and copyrights associated with a software package. dosocs2 supports the SPDX 2.0 standard, released in May 2015.
+[SPDX](http://www.spdx.org) is a standard format for communicating information about the contents of a software package, including license and copyright information. dosocs2 supports the SPDX 2.0 standard, released in May 2015.

 dosocs2 is under heavy development; expect frequent backwards-incompatible changes until a 1.x.x release!